 Robert Rothermel, Ph.D.
 Neuropsychology Services, Rehabilitation Services, Concussion Clinic

 Our internship is housed within the Children’s Hospital Michigan Department of Psychiatry/Psychology which is located at University Health Center, Suite 4B on the Detroit Medical Center Campus.
 Interns are provided offices with phones and computers.
+Telehealth equipment such as webcams and headsets for telehealth are included.
 Outpatient therapy patients and psychological assessment cases are primarily seen within the same suite.
 The Children’s Hospital of Michigan inpatient units are available via tunnel.
 Other training activities occur at sites within walking distance including the Children’s Hospital of Michigan Specialty Center and The Children’s Center of Wayne County.

 The City of Detroit has been experiencing a significant renewal over the past 10 years.
 Our downtown area has become home to many young professionals who have found housing in both brand new apartment buildings and refurbished historic buildings.
 Our recent interns have enjoyed living in the city.
 Our downtown is home to four professional sports teams, museums, theaters, riverfront walking and biking trails, award-winning restaurants and hotels, shopping, year-round festivals, and the QLine streetcar.
 We are located just across the river from Canada, 30 minutes from Ann Arbor, Michigan, and less than 5 hours from Chicago, Toronto/Niagara Falls, Cleveland, and Pittsburgh.
 The state of Michigan offers some of the most beautiful outdoor and lakeshore scenery in both the Lower Peninsula (the “mitten”) and in the Upper Peninsula (the “U.P.”).
 In fact, Michigan has the nation’s longest freshwater coastline including two National Lakeshore Parks (Sleeping Bear Dunes and Pictured Rocks).
 You can find more travel information about Detroit here: visitdetroit.com and about Michigan here: www.michigan.org.